Japanese aircraft carrier Taihō: Armament

 Taihō's armament comprised 12 of the brand-new 100 mm/65 caliber Type 98 anti-aircraft guns arranged in six twin-gun turrets: three on the port side and three to starboard.
 The guns were electro-hydraulically powered; however, in the event of a power failure they could function manually at reduced effectiveness.
 Operated by a crew of 11, the average firing rate was 15 rounds per minute with a maximum effective horizontal range of 14 km and a maximum effective vertical range of 11 km.

 In addition, Taihō carried 17 triple-mount 25 mm anti-aircraft cannons (51 barrels total).
 Sixteen of these were mounted on sponsons just below flight deck level: eight to port, six to starboard and two at the stern.
 The 17th unit was positioned on the flight deck, just ahead of the island.
 The triple-mounts were electrically powered (though manual operation was possible) and normally required a crew of nine.
 They had a practical firing rate of 110–120 rounds per minute and a maximum effective range of 3 km.
 The 25 mm Type 96 cannon was the Japanese Navy's standard small-caliber anti-aircraft weapon from 1936 through the end of the war in 1945 and was an adaptation of a French design.
-Additionally, there were 25 portable type 96 guns which was usually hung on hangar walls and after the plane departed was secured on metal fittings which usually holds the aircraft on the deck.
+Additionally, there were 25 portable Type 96 guns which were usually hung on hangar walls and after the plane departed were secured on metal fittings which usually held the aircraft on the deck.

 Taihō had two Type 94 triaxially stabilized fire control directors, one mounted on the flight deck ahead of the island and one amidships on the port side, just below flight deck level.
 These controlled the 100 mm gun turrets and were electro-hydraulically powered.
 The 25 mm triple-mount cannons were controlled by seven Type 95 fire control units, each of which could direct the fire of two or three mounts.